-

 Deploy the model by applying the

-configuration:oc apply -f <inference-service-file.yaml>
+InferenceServiceconfiguration:oc apply -f <inference-service-file.yaml>

-To confirm that you have set up your environment to deploy models on multiple GPU nodes, check the GPU resource status, the InferenceService
+To confirm that you have set up your environment to deploy models on multiple GPU nodes, check the GPU resource status, the InferenceService status, the Ray cluster status, and send a request to the model.

 -